 Novus’ first year of publishing was marked by its October 1983 Anniversary Issue, which features trailblazing flutist Tim Weisberg; indie film reviews; a Hitchhiker’s Guide to Alternative Radio in Hawaii; concert reviews of The Cure, Peter Tosh and The Animals; and record reviews of Altered Images, Stray Cats, Big Country, Herbie Hancock and more.
 Read it here.

 Novus June 1984

 The June 1984 issue includes a one-on-one with Hawaii songbird Rachel Gonzales; Lesa Griffith explores the growing influence of androgyny on ‘80s pop culture; there are record reviews on the latest jams by R.E.M., Dream Syndicate, Linton Kwesi Johnson, Special AKA, Style Council, Human League, Pat Metheny and others as well as live reviews of The Motels and Steve Morse.
 Read the entire issue here.

 Novus January/February 1985

-The headliner here is an exclusive interview with R.E.M., who had recently performed at Aloha Tower; reviews of nouveau offerings by Red Hot Chili Peppers, Wynton Marsalis, Romeo Void, Sugar Minott and others; a sit-down with saxman Michael Paulo; plus a report on the Flock of Seagulls show at the University of Hawaii’s Campus Center Ballroom.
+The headliner here is an exclusive interview with R.E.M., who had recently performed at Aloha Tower.
+Also included are reviews of nouveau offerings by Red Hot Chili Peppers, Wynton Marsalis, Romeo Void, Sugar Minott and others; a sit-down with saxman Michael Paulo; plus a report on the Flock of Seagulls show at the University of Hawaii’s Campus Center Ballroom.
 This issue was a bit bigger than usual, so your download includes part one and part two.